 I would recommend that you go back and read your order but for the most part you cannot have your visitation restricted or denied due to your failure to pay child support.
 If this was the case your ex-wife could essentially hold your child hostage until you came up with the child support money being requested.
 Possession and child support are separate issues in Texas family law and one is not dependent upon the other.

-In the event that you also have possession orders signed by a judge then your child’s mother must make your child available to you during the pre-determined times for visitation.
+If you also have possession orders signed by a judge then your child’s mother must make your child available to you during the pre-determined times for visitation.
 Even if you are not paying child support, even if you have never paid child support and even if you have told the other parent that you are never going to pay child support, she must allow you to see your child.
 Whether or not she holds you accountable for failing to pay child support is up to her.

 Just as she can file a motion to enforce the section of your order that obligates you to pay child support, you too can file an enforcement motion that forces her to allow you to see your child.
 This is the tough part for many dads to wrap their heads around.
 I tell clients that what is contained in the order is like a law.
 You can’t break the law against drinking and driving and not expect to be held accountable for doing so.
 Likewise, you cannot violate a court order from your divorce and not expect to be held accountable.
-However, the process involved with holding a person accountable is different in the world of family law than it is in criminal law.
+However, the process involved in holding a person accountable is different in the world of family law than it is in criminal law.

 Both of those scenarios differ from family law.
 In family law, you cannot simply go up to a police officer and ask him or her to arrest your ex-spouse for not allowing you the opportunity to see your child during one of your visitation weekends.
 If your ex-spouse withholds your child from you then it is incumbent upon you to hold her responsible.